OGcoreguys/.github/profile/README.md

 **OGcoreguys is an org created by CSE core students of VIT Chennai**

-🧑‍🔬People in the org are: Kaushik⚛️ Prabanjan❇️ Vishnu Govind💫 Adithiya Keshav📈
+🧑‍🔬People in the org are: Kaushik⚛️ Prabanjan❇️ Vishnu Govind💫 Adithiya Kesav📈